 I’ve tried this No-knead bread recipe with yeast and Sourdough Starter and have noticed a huge difference between the two.
 Baking with sourdough makes for a much more moist crumb and it stays moist!
 The outside crust is also much chewier and overall way better in texture.

 Using yeast makes a great loaf too.
 However, I’ve noticed the crumb dries out much quicker the next day and the loaf seems crusty after the oven but softens up rather quickly.

 Many years ago commercial yeast wasn’t available, which is why our ancestors made their own by leavening flour (known as a sourdough starter culture.)
 People as far back as the bible times leavened dough with a little leavening they kept from their previous bread dough and so on… A little leaven leavens the whole lump of dough, Galatians 5:9.

 A sourdough starter was a lifestyle.
 Home bakers would simply reserve a chunk of dough until they made bread again.
 This chunk of dough would ferment and become active like yeast in bread recipes.
 Today, many of us begin by making a culture then keep up with feeding sourdough starter for a bread recipe.
 A sourdough culture works the same way as a piece of leavened dough and can be used in almost any recipe that uses sourdough starter or yeast.

 My Sourdough Starter has been passed down from a Mennonite Wisconsin baker through relatives.
 It is the best sourdough starter that I’ve ever used, fully active, bubbly, and foamy after feedings!
 (I’ve had it overflow my container before!)
-In fact, it’s so alive I don’t make any sourdough discard recipes, I’d rather share it with others and that is why you can Buy Sourdough Starter right from us!
-We sell out by the release so if you want to pre-order, contact us.
+In fact, it’s so alive I don’t make any sourdough discard recipes, I’d rather share it with others.
+Here is Where To Buy My Sourdough Starter.
+I’ve also included full care and feeding instructions on the listing.

 Does Homemade Sourdough Bread Taste Sour?